-- Exam Accommodations (CAS/SBS): Exam accommodations include extended time on exams, the ability to take the exam in a quiet setting, the use of a computer or calculator on exams, and the use of a reader/scribe on the exam.
+■ Exam Accommodations: Exam accommodations include extended time on exams, the ability to take the exam in a quiet setting, the use of a computer or calculator on exams, and the use of a reader/scribe on the exam.
 Students must contact their instructors in advance to arrange exam accommodations directly with their instructors or should contact the Office of Disability Services to arrange exam accommodations with ODS, depending on their preference.

-"Exam" in this case refers to timed assessments that may include, but are not limited to tests, exams, quizzes, midterms, finals, etc. Exam accommodations apply to assessments that have an assigned time limit of less than 24 hours. - Exam Accommodations (Law): Law School examinations, including graded midterms and final exams, are scheduled through the Office of Academic Services (OAS).
-OAS will coordinate the more routine accommodations, such as extended time on exams and a distraction-reduced exam room for students who have approved academic accommodations.
-The Office of Disability Services may assist in coordinating other accommodations directly.
-Before the exam period, students will receive a written notification from OAS to confirm the exam accommodations, times, locations, and instructions for each scheduled examination.
-Under no circumstances should students discuss exam accommodations with their professors.
-All questions and concerns should be directed to the Office of Disability Services.
-Maintaining the integrity of the anonymous grading system is a student's responsibility and a critical component to the student code of conduct. - Housing and Meal Plan Accommodations: Students needing a specific housing arrangement based on their documented disability should submit a request to the Office of Disability Services by June 30th for incoming students, or prior to housing selection for returning students, to allow time to evaluate the request prior to housing placement.
+- Housing and Meal Plan Accommodations: Students needing a specific housing arrangement based on their documented disability should submit a request to the Office of Disability Services by June 30th to allow time to evaluate the request prior to housing placement.
 Housing accommodation requests received after the deadline will be considered, however available space in the residence halls will be extremely limited.
-Students needing meal plan accommodations should submit their request to the Office of Disability Services prior to the beginning of the semester in which they are seeking accommodations.
-Accommodation requests received after the deadline will be considered, however, meal plan charges may be prorated.
-Students will be required to submit documentation of their disability and meet with a service provider in ODS.
+Students needing meal plan accommodations should submit their request to the Office of Disability Services prior to the third Friday of the semester in which they are seeking accommodations.
+Students will be required to submit documentation of their disability and meet with the assistant director or director of ODS.
 See Section 8 of this handbook for more information on these accommodations. - Interpreters: Students who are Deaf or Hard of Hearing and wish to request interpreters, CART services, or cued speech translators should notify the Office of Disability Services immediately after registration. - Note Taking Accommodations: Students who qualify for assistance with note taking may establish these accommodations in one of several ways.
 In some cases, students choose to work directly with their instructor or a classmate to arrange for supplemental notes.
 In other cases, students may contact the Office of Disability Services to arrange for a note taker accommodation.
-Note taking accommodations may include coordination of copies of instructor notes, notes from a peer in the same course, or the use of assistive technology such as audio note taking applications.
+Note taking accommodations may include coordination of copies of instructor notes, notes from a peer in the same course, the use of assistive technology (such as a Livescribe pen), or may provide a dedicated peer note-taker.
 The Office of Disability Services will work with the student and instructor to determine the most appropriate accommodation.
-See Section X of this handbook for more information on these accommodations.

-- Preferential Seating: Students who qualify for preferential seating should establish their accommodations with the Office of Disability Services prior to the start of the semester.
-The student should work with the instructor to discuss a seating location that will best accommodate their needs.
-ODS can help facilitate the process of discussing preferential seating with faculty. - Readers/ Scribes: Students who qualify for the accommodation of a reader and/or scribe for exams must contact the Office of Disability Services prior to each exam to schedule time with a proctor.
+See Section X of this handbook for more information on these accommodations. - Preferential Seating: Students who qualify for preferential seating should register with the Office of Disability Services prior to the start of the semester.
+The student should work with the instructor to identify a seat that will accommodate their needs. - Readers/ Scribes: Students who qualify for the accommodation of a reader and/or scribe for exams must contact the Office of Disability Services prior to each exam to schedule time with a proctor.
 Both electronic and human readers and scribes are available. - Other Accommodations: Each accommodation is made on an individual-student need basis.
 Please contact ODS if you believe you need an accommodation not listed here.

-SECTION 4 A:
+SECTION 5 A: